 Have you ever been to Bali?
 If so, I would love to know about your favorite photo spots, so please do let me know in the comments.

-Disclaimer: I was invited by the Ministry of Tourism of Indonesia to their beautiful country but as always, all thoughts in this article are mine.
+Disclaimer: I was paid and invited by the Ministry of Tourism of Indonesia to their beautiful country on a content creation campaign called “Trip of Wonders”, but as always, all thoughts in this article are mine.